bsmith89/resume/resume.md

     and Evolutionary Biology **Executive Committee** during the Fall Term

 -   [2016-present] **Models: at the intersection of data and discovery.**
-    -   Collaborated in proposing and organizing a meeting for the directors and students of the Burroughs Wellcome Fund's Institutional Program Unifying Population and Laboratory Based Sciences
+    -   Collaborated in proposing a meeting for the directors and students of the Burroughs Wellcome Fund's Institutional Program Unifying Population and Laboratory Based Sciences
     -   To be held August 2017 at the University of Michigan